-A Teen Girl Allegedly Used A Machete To Hack An Uber Driver To Death
+A 16-Year-Old Girl Allegedly Used A Machete To Hack An Uber Driver To Death

 Prosecutors told reporters at a news conference Wednesday that the teenage girl hailed an Uber from a Walmart in Lincolnwood, Illinois, in the early hours of Tuesday.
 When she got in the car, she began stabbing the driver with a shoplifted machete and knife, prosecutors said.

 The driver was identified as Grant Nelson, a 34-year-old resident of Wilmette, Illinois.
+He had been working for Uber since February 2016, and was well-regarded by his riders, according to a company spokesperson.

 He died of his wounds hours later, but was able to give police a description of his attacker.

-The teen girl, identified as Eliza Wasni, was been charged as an adult.
+The teen girl, identified as Eliza Wasni, has been charged as an adult.

 According to prosecutors, Wasni was seen walking through Walmart around 3 a.m.
 Tuesday before walking outside without paying for a machete or knife she was carrying.